GameAdventure/CrosStrap/README.md

 # CrosStrap
 CrosStrap is the new type of web plugin.
 This includes only an example of what it can do.
 CrosStrap includes a custom context menu, tips, caps, highlights and more.
 How to download it into your website is in the example in the source code.
+CrosStrap is also going to be a very useful web add-on in the near future, it will include some major things to help developers.

 ## Links:
 - [Official Website](https://game-adventure.weebly.com)